+XIII.
 SECURITY DEPOSIT

 Security Deposits provide us with some financial protection when a tenant moves out of the unit and fails to fulfill his/her obligations under the lease.
-Any deposit collected will be placed in an interest-bearing account and allocate the interest to the tenant upon move out.
+Any deposit collected will be placed in a separate held security deposit account.